 Examples of community building include environmental stewardship, improving neighborhoods, volunteerism, youth leadership, and events and projects that build community pride and spirit.

-Nominations for the Community Builder Awards will open in 2021.
-Watch for details.
+- Nominations for the 2021 Community Builder Awards are now closed

 2020 Award Winners

 The Burnsville City Council recognized eight community members/organizations with their 2020 “Community Builder Award."
 In October 2020, awards were presented to: